spillz/minepy/README.rst

 Known Issues
 ------------

-1. The simplex noise algorithm used for terrain generation is buggy -- you will see lots of vertical walls at negative coordinates
-2. When moving around you will see framerate drops because terrain generation slows down the drawing speed due to python's Global Interpreter Lock (I am working on multiprocessing version that will make the framerate more consistent on reasonably modern hardware)
+1. When moving around you will see framerate drops because terrain generation slows down the drawing speed due to python's Global Interpreter Lock (I am working on multiprocessing version that will make the framerate more consistent on reasonably modern hardware)
-3. Lighting is very simple, no shadows or dark areas of the map yet.
+2. Lighting is very simple, no shadows or dark areas of the terrain yet.
+(The "light" branch has a very rudimentary and incomplete attempt at implementing terrain shadows.)
-4. Nothing is saved, but I plan to save changed chunks to a level DB database
+3. Nothing is saved, but I plan to save changed sectors to a level DB database

 How to Run